Sales: On-farm, variable hours; Gaia’s Basket grocery market in Auburn.

 Hours: Farm stand open every Thursday and Friday from 2-7 pm, starting in June

-Products: Arugula, basil, beans, beets, bok choi, broccoli, cabbage, carrots, cauliflower, celery, corn, cucumbers, eggplant, fennel, garlic, scallions, culinary herbs, kale, leeks, lettuce, melons, mustard greens, onions, peas, peppers, potatoes, pumpkins, radishes, salad mix, spinach, summer squash, swiss chard, tatsoi, tomatoes, turnips, watermelons, winter squash.
-We also raise Heritage hogs and sell the meat by half or whole.
+Products: Arugula, basil, beans, beets, bok choy, broccoli, cabbage, carrots, cauliflower, celery, corn, cucumbers, eggplant, fennel, garlic, scallions, culinary herbs, kale, leeks, lettuce, melons, mustard greens, onions, peas, peppers, potatoes, pumpkins, radishes, salad mix, spinach, summer squash, swiss chard, tatsoi, tomatoes, turnips, watermelons, winter squash.

 About Us: We are located on the historic 150 acre Simpson Ranch in the heart of Meadow Vista.
 Vast meadows, Wooley Creek, and oak woodlands run through the property creating a delightful back drop for the farm as well as numerous trails that visitors are welcome to explore.
-Join our CSA and receive bountiful harvests weekly that are grown without the use of chemicals.
-Shop at our roadside stand, and find our produce at local farmers markets.
+Become a member of our farm by joining our CSA (Community Supported Agriculture) program, receiving bountiful harvests of produce for 24 weeks during the summer and 10 weeks during the winter.
+Or come enjoy the beauty of the farm, stroll the fields, visit our farm stand and pick-up your weeks bounty of produce.

 About Us: Hillview Farms is a “neighborhood farm” providing the community with local, fresh food.
 Our goal is to bring people together through an appreciation for food and farming in fun and informative ways to support a healthy community.
 The farm uses sustainable practices to inspire the community to live a healthier lifestyle.

 Hillview Farms accomplishes this goal by providing a farm stand to connect people to the land, and by selling produce at local farmers markets.
-We hope to encourage the community to be a part of the farm by volunteering and interacting with the farmers.
 We believe that healthy soil = healthy families = healthy communities.

 3500 Gladding Road